 This tendency creeps in unnoticed.
 We have some success and enjoy the feelings that come with playing well.
 We assume a causal relationship between our achievements and those feelings.
 We forget that we started to play the game for its own sake, not because we were good at it.
 Expectations in a hard game like golf are especially corrosive.
 No sooner have you achieved a goal, then another one appears, then another, and another.

 Expectations are inevitable.
 We all have hopes and aspirations.
-But we don’t need to turn them into requirements.
+But you don’t need to turn your dreams into requirements.
 When you can see golf as a challenge to be enjoyed, rather than a problem to be conquered, you give yourself the best chance of playing to your potential and staying out of your own way.

 Learning and Improving